AaronWard/covidify/README.md

 ![alt text](https://github.com/AaronWard/coronavirus-analysis/blob/master/tableau/spread.gif "Spread of coronavirus 22nd to 29th")

+#### What does it do?
 This repo is for analysis on the [corona virus / covid-19](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reports.
 This repo will be **updated daily**
+- Creates a time series dataset
+- Creates a daily stats dataset
+- Generates a number of visualizations
+- Generates an excel report inluding all of the above
+- All results are saved to the output `reports` folder

 #### To-do list
 - checkout the [kanban boards](https://github.com/AaronWard/covid-19-analysis/projects) to see work in progress